bradtaniguchi/es6-timed-map/README.md

 This library is **very much a work in progress**, so there are missing features, lacks of tests, missing documentation (like the rest of this repo), and non-intentional design flaws.
 This library has the main goal of providing a framework to **contribute and learn**, while still building something that should be useful to someone somewhere at sometime.
 Along with the goal of providing a framework and environment to contribute to open source, this library should allow everyone to get their fair share of hacktoberfest PR's, so use your best judgement so everyone can contribute!

-Thank you, keep learing, keep building and happy hacktoberfest! :+1:
+Thank you, keep learning, keep building and happy hacktoberfest! :+1:

 ## Installation